 Club Level Updates

 Look our for a new series of informal lunchtime gatherings in the Members' Bar and Bluebird Room.
 A chance to meet the BTM committee and their guests who may include motoring journalists Simon Taylor, Steve Cropley and Henry Hope-Frost and other guests from the world of motoring.
-The first event is on Friday 26th May.

 On selected Fridays Chris Bass will perform popular music on the Clubhouse piano as you enjoy your lunch in the Members' Bar.